The JWST FRESCO Survey: Legacy NIRCam/Grism Spectroscopy and Imaging in the two GOODS Fields: Data Availability

 \section{Data Availability}

-The HST and JWST image mosaics of the FRESCO fields will be released on MAST as a High Level Science Product via \url{https://doi.org/10.17909/gdyc-7g80}.
-The spectra are still being calibrated and extracted.
-They will be made available together with an upcoming data paper (Brammer et al., in prep.).
-For updates, please check our webpage: \url{https://jwst-fresco.astro.unige.ch/}.
+The HST and JWST image mosaics of the FRESCO fields are already released at MAST as a High Level Science Product via \url{https://doi.org/10.17909/gdyc-7g80}.
+The spectra are still being calibrated and will be made available together with an upcoming data paper (Brammer et al., in prep.).
+For updates, please check our webpage: \url{https://jwst-fresco.astro.unige.ch/} or the MAST page \url{https://archive.stsci.edu/hlsp/fresco/}.